Ionizing Radiation Safety Program

 All radioactive material arriving on campus must be received and inspected by the RSO before it is released to the ordering party.
 The RSO should be notified in advance of all such orders.

-In the event of an accidental release of radioactive material, IMMEDIATELY call Campus Police by dialing 911 from a campus phone or 278-8400 from a cell phone.
-Campus Police will notify the RSO.
+In the event of an accidental release of radioactive material during regular business hours, IMMEDIATELY call the RSO.
+During non-business hours contact Campus Police by dialing 911 from a campus phone or 278-8400 from a cell phone - Campus Police will notify the RSO.
 The RSO will assist the user in containing the material and conducting any necessary decontamination procedures.

 For assistance or additional information, please contact Ronald Avedisian, RSO at 278-7394.